 I am a big fan of goal-setting.
-I have a signature phrase that graces both my Facebook page and Twitter account.
+I have a signature phrase that use to grace both my Facebook page and Twitter account.
 That phrase, which I thought up right before deciding to go on an epic, cross-North America road trip, says: “A dream is only ‘just a dream’ until you turn it into a goal.
 After that, it’s only a matter of time and planning before it becomes reality.”
 I really believe that; I’ve lived it.
-You even get a free goal-setting worksheet when you sign up for the mailing list on this blog.
 I believe in setting goals, at the bare minimum, for the next six months.
 But I even think that setting monthly, weekly, or even daily personal goals can be helpful in becoming your best self.

 But all of these SMART goals are completely useless if you don’t know your bigger why.
 Sure, you wan to earn an extra $10,000 in sales by June 30th.
 Sure, you want to lose twenty pounds by October 1st.
 Those are all probably fine goals, but without knowing the true reason behind the desire to achieve those goals, you run the risk of running away from what encouraged you to pursue them in the first place.